 To prevent the spread of COVID-19 and reduce the potential risk of exposure to the virus, consider the following questions.

 If you answer yes to any of the above questions, then please do not leave home.
 Please ensure you follow the gov.uk guidance on self-isolation.

 To support you in your studies there are a range of PCs and Macs available for use across all campuses.

 Whether you want to catch up on some work in between lectures on campus, get a head start on your next assignment or tune in to your latest online session (remembering to use headphones!) then there is a study space for you with the latest technology.

 All students accessing university facilities should take a COVID-19 asymptomatic test twice a week, either using home test kits or at an onsite facility.
 To book your test click here.

 I appreciate that there are designated spaces for different learners and students.
 My favourite zone is the quiet zone because there is a balance between a quiet environment and some conversation.
 However, when collaborating with others I enjoy working in spaces outside the designated zones or in the small group study rooms that can be booked out.
 More than anything the variety of choice between the study spaces is what I appreciate within the libraryAnastasia SemaanEducation Studies / Special Educational Needs and Inclusion Studies

 You’ll find lots of digital and print resources in the library.
 From e-books, online journals and video streaming platforms to research material, digital newspapers, print books and more.

-Referencing is a key skill for academic writing at all levels and we can help you navigate the referencing system used within your programme.
+Referencing is a key skill for academic writing at all levels and we can help you navigate the referencing system used within your course.